5 Reports Every PR Pro Needs to Prove PR ROI

-Once you have identified the right KPIs to track, you’re ready to implement your reporting framework.
+Once you have identified the right KPIs to track, you’re ready to implement your PR ROI reporting framework.

-Overview: Determine whether you’re on the right track with numbers that are (hopefully) trending upward.
-If a program is surpassing expectations, this is your chance to shuffle resources and do more of what’s working.
-If results are less than stellar, you can make adjustments or make a case for turning a program off and trying something else (or at least keep a careful eye on it while you formulate plan B).
+Determine whether you’re on the right track with numbers that are (hopefully) trending upward and delivering high PR ROI.
+If a programme is surpassing expectations, this is your chance to shuffle resources and do more of what’s working.
+If PR ROI is less than stellar, you can make adjustments or make a case for turning a programme off and trying something else (or at least keep a careful eye on it while you formulate plan B).

 Sample Metrics and Key Reporting Elements

 In addition to the KPIs you identify as being critical to your PR and business goals, we’ve identified three important elements that can elevate your reporting.